Prompt Adaptation as a Dynamic Complement in Generative AI Systems: Main Text Analyses

-Table \ref{table:qte} in the main text demonstrates how total, model, and prompting effects vary across different user skill levels.
-The total effect compares the Cosine similarity of outputs from DALL-E 3 users replayed on DALL-E 3 to those from DALL-E 2 users replayed on DALL-E 2.
+Table \ref{table:qte} in the main text demonstrates how total, model, and prompting QTEs vary across different score quantile levels.
+The total effect compares the cosine similarity of outputs from DALL-E 3 users replayed on DALL-E 3 to those from DALL-E 2 users replayed on DALL-E 2.
 The model effect compares outputs from DALL-E 2 users replayed on DALL-E 3 against the same users replayed on DALL-E 2.
 The prompting effect compares outputs from DALL-E 3 users replayed on DALL-E 3 to those from DALL-E 2 users replayed on DALL-E 3.

-To assess user skill, users within each target image, iteration and \emph{replay scenario} are divided into 50 equally sized brackets based on their performance, assigning each bracket a rank corresponding to performance deciles.
+To assess user skill, users within each target image, iteration and \emph{replay scenario} are divided into 50 equally sized brackets based on their performance, assigning each bracket a rank corresponding to performance percentiles.
 For instance, when evaluating DALL-E 2 users replayed on DALL-E 2, each user's skill level is determined by their percentile rank among all DALL-E 2 users replayed on DALL-E 2.
-Conversely, when the same user is replayed on DALL-E 3 (to estimate the model effect or to serve as a baseline in estimating the prompting effect), their performance decile is determined by their rank relative to all DALL-E 2 users replayed on DALL-E 3, per each iteration and target image.
+Conversely, when the same user is replayed on DALL-E 3 (to estimate the model effect or to serve as a baseline in estimating the prompting effect), their performance percentile is determined by their rank relative to all DALL-E 2 users replayed on DALL-E 3, per each iteration and target image.

-After assigning performance deciles, we estimate the following linear model with two-way fixed effects (iteration and target image) for each effect type (model, prompting, and total):
+After assigning performance percentile, we estimate the following linear model with two-way fixed effects (iteration and target image) for each effect type (model, prompting, and total):

 where $\beta_1$ represents the coefficient associated with the effect type being analyzed (model, prompting, or total), and $\beta_2$ captures the interaction between the effect type and user skill level.
 User skill is measured as the user's rank (binned) within the same iteration, target image, and replay scenario.
 Standard errors are calculated using cluster-robust methods at the participant level.